-PREDICTION OF SALT PURITY ACHIEVABLE WITH THE HYDROSAL PROCESS formed into а quantitative prediction of the achievable purity.
+Even the best understanding of the principles of impurity formation and removal from salt cannot be transformed into a quantitative prediction of the achievable purity.
 This is only possible by testing the salt in the laboratory, using a sequence of unit operations that is identical to the sequence employed in the relevant process.
-Partners Salt have developed and standardized such procedure and used it to investigate hundreds of salt samples.
+Salt Partners have developed and standardized such procedure and used it to investigate hundreds of salt samples.